How to Curate Art in Your Home

-Everything you bring into your home is a reflection of your personal style and taste.
-Whether it is a decorative vase, rug or sofa you’ve taken the time to choose just the right pieces to make your surroundings an extension of your personality, much in the same way you select art.
+Everything you bring into your home reflects your personal style and taste.
+Whether it is a decorative vase, rug, or sofa, you’ve taken the time to choose just the right pieces to make your surroundings an extension of your personality, much in the same way you select art.

-And these days curating art for your home is easier than ever.
-Local artists abound, discount retailers make quality art affordable and websites give us unlimited options to adorn our walls.
-Or you can literally take matters into your own hands and become the artist yourself.
+And these days, curating art for your home is easier than ever.
+Local artists abound, discount retailers make quality art affordable, and websites give us unlimited options to adorn our walls.
+Or you can take matters into your own hands and become the artist yourself.

-If you live in a city with an art school check the schedule of events for student exhibitions.
-You can buy original works for much less than prices at commercial galleries.
-And who knows you may end up with a piece from an unknown who will someday become a famous, well-respected artist.
+If you live in a city with an art school, check the schedule of events for student exhibitions.
+You can buy original works for much less than at commercial galleries.
+And who knows, you may end up with a piece from someone who will someday become a famous, well-respected artist.

 Attend art festivals in your area.
-They are great sources for up-and-coming artists.
+They are excellent sources for up-and-coming artists.
 These festivals allow you to meet artists face-to-face and develop an ongoing relationship with them.
 Ask to be added to their email list and follow them on social media.
-Don’t forget you have the luxury of negotiating price especially if you wait until the final hours of the event.
+Don’t forget that you can always negotiate the price, especially if you wait until the event's final hours.

 Those on a really tight budget know retail stores can be your best friends when selecting art for your home.
-Sure, they sell reproductions but if you are looking to fill your walls with beautiful art and not spend a king’s ransom, stores like Target, Kohl’s and Ross can’t be beat.
-Discounters offer a wide selection of styles, mixed media and subject matter at prices you can afford.
+Sure, they sell reproductions, but if you want to fill your walls with beautiful art and not spend a king’s ransom, you can’t beat stores like Target, Kohl’s, and Ross.
+Discounters offer a wide selection of styles, mixed media, and subject matter at prices you can afford.

 If you're not ready to invest the time it takes to physically shop for prints and posters, you can do so from the comfort of home.
 A growing number of online art purveyors sell everything from posters and canvases that are signed and numbered.
-The sky's the limit and it is all categorized by style, color and type for your convenience.
-These are a few of our favorites:
+The sky's the limit, and it is all categorized by style, color, and type for your convenience.

-- Art.com has the biggest and best selection of budget posters and prints in our opinion.
+- Art.com has the biggest and best selection of budget posters and prints, in our opinion.
 You can find it all from Hello Kitty to Jackson Pollock.
-They will also mat and frame your purchases or put your selection directly on textured canvas for that gallery look.
+They will also mat and frame your purchases or put your selection directly on a textured canvas for that gallery look.

 - Minted is a hip and modern indy artist collective.
 Their offering is constantly changing and features on-trend art prints that you’re unlikely to see on any of your friends’ walls.